Cruz says staffer to blame for 'liking' porn video on Twitter

-WASHINGTON — Sen. Ted Cruz, R-Texas, said Tuesday that a staffer was responsible for "inadvertently" liking a tweet containing a pornographic video from his official account late Monday night, embroiling the lawmaker in a social media firestorm.
+WASHINGTON — Sen. Ted Cruz, R-Texas, said Tuesday that a staffer was responsible for "inadvertently" liking a tweet containing a pornographic video from his official account, embroiling the lawmaker in a social media firestorm.

 “There are a number of people on the team that have access to the account and it appears that someone inadvertently hit the ‘like’ button,” he told NBC News Tuesday.

-“It was a staffing issue, and it was inadvertent, it was a mistake, it was not a deliberate action,” Cruz added.
+“It was a staffing issue, and it was inadvertent," Cruz said.
+"It was a mistake.
+It was not a deliberate action."

 The lawmaker said his staff was dealing with the matter “internally,” and that it was “still being discussed” whether the person responsible for the “like” would retain access to the Twitter account.